DeveloperHoo92/DeveloperHoo92/README.md

 - 👋 I am currently working with and studying programming languages such as C#, Python, Flutter, and C.

+- 🌱 I am also studying data structures, algorithms, and operating systems.

 - 🔭 I am currently creating a mobile game using Unity.

-- 🌱 I am also learning Flutter and Python, and studying data structures, algorithms, and operating systems.

 - 🤔 Every time I write a line of code, it feels satisfying, like tasting something delicious.